matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-1 Equivalence Partitioning and Boundary Value Analysis.md

   $$

 ### Identifying Boundary Values
-* Divide a set of test conditions into groups or sets for which the behavior is assumed to be the same
+* Divide a set of test conditions into groups or sets for which the behaviour is assumed to be the same
 * Draw up your Equivalence Partition table
 * Identify the minimum and maximum values of each partition - These are your Boundary Values
 ![image2.png](assets/image2.png)